MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-rsa.md

 SharePoint Server currently supports OIDC auth flow with x5c keys, which are certificates that contain the public key and other metadata.
 However, some OIDC providers may not use x5c keys, but instead use RSA public keys that are directly represented with RSA modulus and RSA public exponent.
 To support these providers, SharePoint Server added the ability to parse and validate RSA public keys in JWTs.
 This new feature is intended to promote OIDC authentication among 3rd-party IdPs without X.509 support like PingFederate and Okta.

-This article will help you understand the new improvements from 24H2 release that will help you setup OIDC authentication in SharePoint Server using RSA public keys.
+This article explains the new improvements from Version 24H2 that will help you set up OIDC authentication in SharePoint Server using RSA public keys.

 ## Prerequisites